Anti-Analysis Techniques Used in Excel 4.0 Macros

 24 March 2021

 I recently reversed another Excel document with 4.0 Macros that was similar to my previous post on the subject but had some added anti-analysis features that I wanted to share.
 I recommend reading the previous post to learn more as this article will not be going step-by-step through the analysis process.
+If you would like to follow along you can find the sample here.

 New Obfuscation Style